adjust/shrimp/README.md

   # a temporary dir used to store tempfiles
   # config.tmpdir           = Dir.tmpdir

-  # the timeout for phantomjs rendering process
-  # rendering_timeout       = 90000

-  # the default rendering time
+  # the default rendering time in ms
+  # increase if you need to render very complex pages
   # config.rendering_time   = 1000

+  # the timeout for the phantomjs rendering process in ms
+  # this needs always to be higher than rendering_time
+  # config.rendering_timeout       = 90000
 end
 ```